lacerbi/lautils/codemap/codebase.md

         ))

         filtered_entries = [
             entry for entry in entries
-            if entry not in exclude
+            if not should_exclude(os.path.join(path, entry), exclude)
         ]

         for idx, entry in enumerate(filtered_entries, 1):